rolandpj1968/mam/docs/overview.md

 In summary, the Multi-Accumulator Machine (MAM) is an explicitly parallel very-wide VLIW implementation with very simple instruction decoding, (almost) independent execution units, no data/register hazards, a dense instruction encoding format even with very wide parallelism and deliberate support for conditional and speculative execution.
 As such it is intended to provide high general-purpose performance with a very simple and low power circuit design - no out-of-order, no register-rewriting, mostly-avoidance of branch prediction through speculative execution support.
 Like all explicitly-parallel architectures (and even explicitly-speculative architectures - are there any?), good compiler support is absolutely critical to effective performance in practice.

+## Instruction Encoding

+As described in the [Introduction](##Introduction), each MAM instruction comprises an ordered collection of operations including one operation for each execution unit of the specific MAM *model*.
+For expository purposes we will assume a MAM model comprising eight (8) *arithmetic units*, four (4) *memory units* and a single *control unit* for a total of thirteen (13) execution units.
+This choice of execution units is somewhat deliberate as will become clearer in the following.
+It should be clear that the MAM specification is not prescriptive about possible models - in this sense MAM can be seen as a framework for defining a family of related CPU architectures.
+For example, we could also choose to implement a minimal MAM model comprising one (1) arithmetic unit, one (1) memory unit and one (1) control unit.
+In general a MAM model *MUST* include at least one arithmetic unit, at least one memory unit and exactly one control unit.

+Although the MAM specification is not prescriptive, a MAM model can include padding *slots* in the instruction format in order that the instruction word length is aligned to natural machine word lengths - typically but not necessarily a power of two.
+For our expository example comprising thirteen execution units in total we will choose to pad each instruction to exactly sixteen slots.
+Note that each slot is eight bits wide, hence our instruction word is 128-bits.
+We can denote this MAM model as MAM/8a/4m/16 for short - it is not necessary to include the control unit since there is always exactly one in all (valid) MAM models.

+## Execution Units

+### Arithmetic Units

+### Memory Units

+### Control Unit